Debra Sithole

 Debra has also done voluntary community work with the Youth for Innovation Trust and Young Women’s Alliance.
 In 2018-19, she worked for the Contemporary Affairs Foundation as an intern, then a programmes officer, responsible for youth development and conflict transformation in the community, focusing on the development of young people’s public speaking skills as a means of inculcating democratic values.

 At Durham, Debra took an MSc in Conflict Prevention and Peacebuilding.
 She was a member of St Chad’s College, which supports the Scholarship by providing subsidized accommodation for all Ruth First Scholars.
 She successfully completed her MSc in September 2020 and took up an internship with the St Giles Trust in Coventry (a charity providing support to young people).
-Since January 2022 she has worked as a Project Support Officer for Voluntary Action Coventry, a charity supporting voluntary and community groups.
-She is aiming to do further postgraduate study in the UK.
+From January to June 2022 she worked as a Project Support Officer for Voluntary Action Coventry, a charity supporting voluntary and community groups.